lishijie15/RSynLLM/README.md

 |        Observed time steps 𝛼/ Prediction time steps 𝛽        |     12 / 12     |
 |                  Number of attention heads                   |       32        |
 |                   Number of hidden layers                    |       32        |

-Currently, only the Routing MoE Encoder code has been organized.
-The complete code will be available soon.

 ## Getting Started